AndreiBalan98/SelfDevelopmentApp/docs/progress.md

 ## Now

-**Phase 5 step 2 — recipes — is built and waiting to be tested on the phone.** It is not done until Andrei has tested and approved it.
-Nothing is committed yet.
+Nothing in progress.
+Phase 5 step 2 (recipes) is finished, tested on the phone and approved on 2026-09-02.

-No migration is needed: `recipes` and `recipe_items` came in with 0001.
+**The next session starts by proposing phase 5 step 3 — meals.** Do not start building it.
+Propose the approach with a recommendation, the alternatives and what each costs, then wait.
+The decisions that need putting to Andrei are listed under Next.

 ## Waiting on me (Andrei)

-**Test recipes on the phone**, then approve or send it back.
-What to try: open a recipe you've eaten (the sample chicken and rice) and check it's frozen but still renameable; add a new recipe, put ingredients in it, correct a quantity, remove one, type a cooked weight, delete it; and replace one to see the ingredients come across.

-Also worth a look while you're there: delete a product that replaced an older one.
-The message that comes back was wrong and has just been fixed.

-Nothing else.
-No SQL to run, no environment variables to add.
+Nothing.
+No SQL to run, no environment variables to add, no decisions owed.
 Migrations 0001–0003 are all in, and no migration is pending.

 ## Done

+- 2026-09-02 — Phase 5 step 2 complete: recipes.
+One screen per recipe — name,
+  servings, cooked weight, then ingredients searched and added underneath.
+Raw weight, shrinkage in grams and percent, and per-serving nutrition and cost are all worked out live, never stored.
+Servings and ingredients freeze once a recipe has been eaten;
+  name, notes and cooked weight stay editable forever.
+Replace copies the ingredients and follows retired products to their current version.
+Brought in `lib/nutrition.ts`, `lib/recipe-fields.ts` and `lib/replacements.ts`.
+Tested on the phone and approved.
+- 2026-09-02 — A deletion refused by the database now names the real reason, in both products and recipes.
+Previously a product or recipe that an older one pointed at as its replacement was wrongly reported as having been used or eaten.
+Found by testing.
+- 2026-09-02 — `agentRules: false` in `next.config.ts`, so `next dev` stops appending
+  its own instructions to `CLAUDE.md`.
 - 2026-09-02 — Phase 5 step 1 complete: products.
 List with search and a retired
   toggle, add, edit, retire, delete, and retire-and-replace.
 The form follows EU-label order and shows price per 100 live.
 What you may change depends on